Caterina Scappi: Charitable donations and the founding of the hospital

 Scappi was considerably wealthy, but did not live a life of luxury, rather donating a lot of her money to charitable causes.
 She is known to have donated money to the convent of the Repentite in 1597; this was a religious institute whose mission was to help prostitutes.
 At the time, she specified that should she later choose to join the convent, this payment should be considered a down-payment.

 Though hospitals existed for the knights, women in need of care had nowhere to go.
-Scappi is thought to have treated women in her private home, but 1625, using her resources, she endowed the ospedaletto, also known as La Casetta, the first hospital dedicated exclusively to women.
+Scappi is thought to have treated women in her private home, but in 1625, using her resources, she endowed the ospedaletto, also known as La Casetta, the first hospital dedicated exclusively to women.
 In her will, she describes her motivations for founding the hospital: "As inspired by the Lord, eager to help and cure those wretched women who have fallen ill and who, bereft of everything, cannot receive treatment in their homes, driven by mercy for their misery."
 For this, and her many contributions to helping women, Giovanni Bonello who researched her life in a series of articles for the Times of Malta, calls her "the very first feminist in the history of a male-dominant Malta."

 The hospital started in a house called Santa Maria della Scala, after a renowned hospital in Sienna.
 This hospital's coat of arms was engraved on Scappi's tombstone.
 Later, the hospital relocated, and was officially named Santa Maria della Pietà.
 The hospital was subsidised by the Order of St John in 1631.

 In his book History of Gynaecology in Malta, Charles Savona-Ventura explains that "The advent of the Knights of St John in 1530 and the establishment of the Island as a maritime base brought prostitution to the Islands creating an ideal environment for the spread of venereal disease."
 In fact, Malta's high venereal disease infection rate had earned the island a grim reputation.
 In 1979, an anonymous author wrote: "There is no place in the whole world where venereal disease attacks faster and spreads easier than in Malta, for here it is a compound of all the poxes in the world."
 Scappi's hospital came to be known as the "spedale delle donne incurabili", the hospital for incurable women.
 This is because many of the women who came to be treated were prostitutes with venereal diseases, which were incurable at the time.
 They were usually treated with mercury, and some patients died of mercury poisoning.